 Along with your patio or other outdoor living space, you might want to install a fire pit so you can enjoy your landscape even after dark.

-A traditional fire pit made with flagstones or pavers will usually cost about $500 to $3,433, depending on the size and the specific type of stone you use.
+Most firepits cost about $240 – $2,400, depending on the size and the specific type of stone you use.

 A gazebo is a less common outdoor living space you can set away from your house.
 If you want a new gazebo, you can either hire a professional landscaper to build you one from scratch or purchase a prefabricated gazebo kit, which may be easy enough for you to install on your own.